GoogleChromeLabs/ps-analysis-tool/README.md

 # Usage instructions

-This tool can be accessed as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), or via a CLI on your terminal.
+This repository contanis the PS analysis tool as a [Chrome Extension](https://developer.chrome.com/docs/extensions/mv3/), and as a CLI tool.
 The Chrome extension provides capabilities surfaced via the extension pop up, the Side Panel, and as Devtools panel.
 And the CLI implementation parses a sitemap provided as input, and outputs a JSON file listign all cookies set while navigating through the URLs in the sitemap.
 Follow the following steps to get the extension installed in your browser.

 - Clone this Cookie Analysis Tool Repository